grahamc/git-cachecow/README.md

 Will also inflate submodules recursively.

+With 8 submodules, a total of 150MB of data to clone:

 Before caching: `13.79s user 6.36s system 18% cpu 1:49.45 total`

 After caching: `2.12s user 2.07s system 25% cpu 16.310 total`

 How to clone a repository: